 NOTE: As a sender, it's your responsibility to ensure ALL recipients you upload in MA Enterprise have explicitly consented to receive communications from you.
 MA Enterprise can manage the "opt-out" portion of the process, but the "explicit opt-in" portion is necessary before you upload any contact list.

-Per CAN-SPAM law, commercial emails must contain an unsubscribe link to give recipients the option to unsubscribe from additional mailings.
+In accordance with several international laws that are designed to protect personal rights of privacy (see CAN-SPAM act, Canada's Anti-Spam Legislation (CASL), and GDPR Compliance), commercial emails must contain an unsubscribe link to give recipients the option to unsubscribe from additional mailings.
 This means you cannot publish a non-transactional message template unless it contains an unsubscribe link.

-NOTE: See Transactional Messages to learn more about these types of messages.
+NOTE: See Transactional Templates & Messages to learn more about these types of messages.